emee-dev/emee-dev/README.md

-# Hello, I'm Emmanuel Ajike, but you can call me Emee! 👋
+# Hello, I'm Emmanuel Ajike, but you can call me emee! 👋

 🌍 Based in Nigeria 🇳🇬
 🎓 Studying Computer Science